michLab/project_4_mapping/README.md

 # Map my world

-A fourth of project from Udaicty Robotics Software Engineer Nanodegree.
+A fourth project from Udacity Robotics Software Engineer Nanodegree.
 A robot performs RTAB-MAP SLAM using odometry and laser scans.

 <p align="center">